Sequoia-Fabrica/sequoia_fabrica_blog/content/posts/third-blog/index.md

 draft: false
 ---

-This is a story about a cat.
-Her name is Cinder.

 Cinder is a Standard Issue Cat (SIC).
 There's nothing remarkable about her beyond her cat-ness.

 {{% figure src="cinder_stretch.jpeg" %}}